by Dr. C.H. Weaver M.D. ASCO 9/2021 update

 The need for chemotherapy was delayed to 4 years (48.1 months) in patients taking Kisqali in combination with fulvestrant and 28.8 months in the patients taking fulvestrant alone.

-MONALEESA-2 clinical trial directly compared Kisqali plus Femara to Femara alone as initial treatment of 668 postmenopausal women with ER+, HER2-Neg advanced breast cancer.3
+The Monaleesa-2 clinical trial directly compared Kisqali plus Femara to Femara alone as initial treatment of 668 postmenopausal women with ER+, HER2-Neg advanced breast cancer.3

 Breast cancer experts at the meeting believe that CDK4/6 inhibition with Kisqali and other cyclin-dependent kinase inhibitors will be a game changer in the treatment of advanced breast cancer.
 The key question is whether doctors should use them in all patients or whether some biomarker could be identified to use them more selectively.
 Doctors do not know whether 100% of patients will benefit, or less.

-MONALEESA-7 is a comparative clinical trial designed to evaluate Kisqali in combination with hormone therapy consisting of tamoxifen or a non-steroidal aromatase inhibitor plus goserelin compared to treatment with tamoxifen or an aromatase inhibitor plus goserelin alone, in premenopausal or perimenopausal women with HR+/HER2- advanced breast cancer in women who had not previously received endocrine therapy for advanced disease.
+A comparative clinical trial designed to evaluate Kisqali in combination with hormone therapy consisting of tamoxifen or a non-steroidal aromatase inhibitor plus goserelin compared to treatment with tamoxifen or an aromatase inhibitor plus goserelin alone, in premenopausal or perimenopausal women with HR+/HER2- advanced breast cancer in women who had not previously received endocrine therapy for advanced disease.

 After a median of 53.5 months follow-up, patients taking Kisqali in combination with endocrine therapy survived on average 58.7 months compared to 48.0 months for for tamoxifen or an aromatase inhibitor plus goserelin.15